JoelStansbury/widgetron/README.rst

                            List of conda-forge packages required to run the widget (pip packages are not supported).
    -c CHANNELS [CHANNELS ...], --channels CHANNELS [CHANNELS ...]
                            List of conda channels required to find specified packages.
-Order is obeyed, 'local' is always checked first.
-Default= ['conda-forge',] -p PORT, --port PORT  4-digit port number on which the notebook will be hosted (if the port is in use, voila will scan for a free port).
-   -n NAME, --name NAME  Name of the application (defaults to the notebook name).
+Order is obeyed, 'local' is always -n NAME, --name NAME  Name of the application (defaults to the notebook name).
    -o OUTDIR, --outdir OUTDIR
                            App version number.